blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ***

-## Step 8 - Update vrf key permissions to read-only.
+## Step 8 - Update VRF key permissions to read-only.
 You must also copy vrf.vkey to your cold environment.

 ```
 chmod 400 vrf.skey